 Transition Planning

-At Riverview School we help to foster self-determination.
-Students are provided with the tools and support they need to explore interests, build skills, and establish personal goals for greater independence.
+At Riverview School, we help to foster self-determination.
+Students are provided with the tools and the support they need to explore their interests, build skills, and establish personal goals for greater independence.

-Transition planning at Riverview is a sequential process that begins as early as middle school, and is refined by the time the student graduates from our GROW transition program.
+Transition planning at Riverview is a sequential process that begins as early as 14 years old and is refined by the time the student graduates from our GROW transition program.

 • Assessment of strengths and interests; and personal portfolio development